hyperform/hyperform.github.io/docs/usage.md

 | `extend_fieldset`        | Whether the `<fieldset>` element should be treated like a normal input field, e.g. allowing it to receive an error message.
 Default: `true`. |
 | `novalidate_on_elements` | Whether input fields with the non-standard attribute `novalidate` should be exempted from validation.
 Default: `true`. |
 | `classes`                | CSS class names to use instead of the default ones.
 This is an object with the possible keys `warning`, `valid`, `invalid`, and `validated`. |

+:gem: Next: [HTML 5 API](low_level_api.html) – how to use the HTML 5 form
+validation with Hyperform for fun and profit.